APSA has published a variety of books, brochures, guides, and other materials and would like to offer them to members, practitioners, and the public.

 Kent Worcester, editor

-APSA's newest book brings together some of the most noteworthy contributions to APSA journals published over the past couple of decades.
+APSA's 2018 guide to the discipline brings together some of the most noteworthy contributions to APSA journals published over the past couple of decades.
 Topics range from peer reviewing, mentoring and faculty governance to blogging, data collection, and digital media.

 With 28 chapters by 45 contributors, the book is a great resource for both aspiring ABDs and seasoned PhDs.